kairosart/Borderlands/Network 1/What is the flag in the root directory of router1 FLAG Router1 XXX.md

-On the shell you got on the [[4.
-What is the flag in the var www directory of the web app host? {FLAG Webapp XXX}#Meterpreter|Meterpreter]] run the following:
+On the shell you got on the [[What is the flag in the var www directory of the web app host FLAG Webapp XXX#Meterpreter|Meterpreter]] run the following:

 ```
 meterpreter> shell